KungBoman/News-ETL-Pipeline/README.md

 # Swedish News ETL Pipeline

-A Python ETL pipeline that collects Swedish news articles from multiple RSS feeds, processes and validates the data, stores it in PostgreSQL, and exposes it through a FastAPI REST API.
+A Python-based ETL pipeline that collects Swedish news articles from multiple RSS feeds, transforms and validates the data, stores it in PostgreSQL, and exposes it through a FastAPI REST API.

+The project demonstrates a complete data engineering workflow including data ingestion, transformation, validation, database persistence, API development, testing, containerization, and CI/CD.

 ## Architecture